 Beam’s property once was on the road between Springfield and Edinburg, leading to speculation that, in its early years, the building also served as an inn or even a stagecoach stop, and Pensacola folklore has become a minor issue in the arguments over whether to build Hunter Lake.
 That, in turn, has led to confusion about Pensacola’s real history.

 In a 2011 brochure, one lake opponent, the Prairie Rivers Network, extrapolated and then confused what is known about Pensacola into statements that the Beam building was “an important stagecoach stop during Lincoln’s time,” that Lincoln “undoubtedly stopped there,” and that Stephen Douglas gave a presidential campaign speech there in 1860.
+(Update: In 2019, the Prairie Rivers Network removed the brochure from its website.
+In a letter to the Sangamon County Historical Society, a Prairie Rivers spokesman wrote, “We express our sincere appreciation for the Society’s diligent efforts … to separate fact from fiction.”)

 It may well be true that Lincoln visited the Beam family at Pensacola – as a politician and lawyer, he traveled widely throughout Sangamon County (although the Beams were committed Democrats).
 However, only oral tradition supports the contention that Beam’s home served as an inn, and the statement about Douglas’ speech is simply incorrect.